babel/babel-preset-env/README.md

 ### `browsersConfigPath`: `string`

-Path to a [browserslist](https://github.com/ai/browserslist) config file.
+Absolute path to a [browserslist](https://github.com/ai/browserslist) config file.
 This option allows the preset to share its config with Autoprefixer, Stylelint, cssnext, doiuse, etc.

 > Note, browsersConfigPath's results are overridden by explicit items from `targets`.